Girls' Rugby

 Red Roses

-From early years to Year 3 (U8s) girls play non-contact rugby, usually in mixed teams with boys.
+From 6 years old girls can play tag and non-contact rugby in community rugby clubs, usually in mixed teams with boys.

-The introduction of new rules, skills and pitch sizes are carefully managed to support girls’ development as their ability and confidence develops in technical elements of rugby union, such as tackling, kicking, scrummaging and line outs.
+The introduction of new rules, skills and pitch sizes is carefully managed to support girls’ development.
+As their ability and confidence develops the different elements of rugby union, such as tackling, kicking, scrummaging and line outs are gradually introduced.